ORGANIZATIONS

 Guiding Eyes for the Blind

-From their website, “We are a student-run organization of puppy raisers, puppy sitters, and supporters of Guiding Eyes for the Blind.
-We hold several events on campus to raise money for Guiding Eyes for the Blind and to socialize our puppies, including Pet a Puppy, a popular stress reliever where students can meet and interact with our dogs.”
+A student-run organization of puppy raisers, puppy sitters, and supporters of Guiding Eyes for the Blind.
+They hold several events on campus to raise money for and socialize their puppies.
+Those living on campus can apply to be ‘pet sitters’, while those off-campus can become ‘raisers’.

 Contact: guidingeyes@cornell.edu